hira299/Project/README.md

 # Password Strength Tester Using Streamlit
 This project is a simple password strength tester built using Python and Streamlit.
 The application evaluates the strength of a given password based on several criteria, such as length, inclusion of digits, uppercase and lowercase letters, and special characters.
 It then categorizes the password as "Weak," "Moderate," or "Strong."
+The application categorizes the password as "Weak," "Moderate," or "Strong" and provides feedback if spaces are detected.

 ## Preview